nktnet1/sync-request-curl/ROADMAP.md

       characters in values (including every repeated value), and reject `undefined` header values instead of silently dropping them.
 Valid empty values, horizontal tabs, and token punctuation remain supported.
+- [x] Keep raw `body` media-type neutral: when the caller does not supply `Content-Type`, suppress libcurl's `CURLOPT_POSTFIELDS` default of `application/x-www-form-urlencoded` instead of inventing a form media type for arbitrary string/Buffer content.
+JSON and multipart payloads keep their generated media types, and explicit caller values are preserved.

 Intentional differences: do not reproduce `then-request`'s early rejection of a `body` on GET, DELETE, or HEAD. `sync-request-curl` passes explicit request